Terrorism & Democracy in Burkina-Faso: Political Evolution of Burkina Faso and the rise of terrorism

+Later, the country faced chronic instability, marked by a series of military regimes.
+It was only with the "third wave" of democratization in the 1990s that Burkina Faso officially adopted a multi-party system.
+Most African countries adopted this movement and started challenging the long-standing single-party regimes and military governments.
+However, note that this democratic progress was uneven and fragile.
+After adopting a multi-party system, Blaise Compaoré was elected president in 1991 and maintained power through authoritarian rule until 2014 \parencite{hilgers_evolution_nodate}.
+Since 2015, the country's political horizon has been characterized by alternating periods of authoritarian rule.

-Since 2015, few month after Compaoré was outsed, Burkina Faso has faced a resurgence of terrorist attacks orchestrated by groups affiliated with Al-Qaeda and the Islamic State.
+A few months after Compaoré was ousted, Burkina Faso faced a resurgence of terrorist attacks orchestrated by groups affiliated with Al-Qaeda and the Islamic State.
 The first attacks, claimed by Ansar Dine, quickly escalated with the emergence of Ansarul Islam in 2016.
-These groups exploit economic hardship and the absence of state authority in rural areas, allowing them to expand their influence.
-Most of these organizations adhere to Salafist jihadism, an ideology that seeks to establish an Islamic state governed by a strict interpretation of Sharia law.
-Their principles fundamentally oppose democratic ideals, particularly individual freedoms, political plurality, and citizen participation.

 The consequences of this jihadist insurgency have been profound.
-In 2022, the Group for the Support of Islam and Muslims (JNIM) carried out over 400 attacks across 10 of Burkina Faso’s 13 regions, according to the U.S. Department of State (\textcite{USDepartmentofState2023}).
+In 2022, the Group for the Support of Islam and Muslims (JNIM) carried out over 400 attacks across 10 of Burkina Faso's 13 regions, according to the U.S. Department of State \parencite{USDepartmentofState2023}.
 The growing insecurity has triggered a severe humanitarian crisis, with the number of internally displaced persons surpassing 2 million—approximately 10\% of the country's population—by early 2024.
-Furthermore, the 2024 Global Terrorism Index (\textcite{InstituteForEconomicsAndPeace2024}) ranks Burkina Faso as the most terrorism-affected country in the world, surpassing Afghanistan for the first time.
+Furthermore, the 2024 Global Terrorism Index (\parencite{InstituteForEconomicsAndPeace2024}) ranks Burkina Faso as the most terrorism-affected country in the world, surpassing Afghanistan for the first time.